Danjuma: Parker gives update on Bournemouth winger's future after rejected transfer offers

 "What I do know is that I'm going to take it as at this present moment in time, Arnie is our player.
 I want to do the best by Arnie, get him fit, get him up to speed and while he's here and while he's in our building, we will be using him."

-Parker was immediately appointed as Bournemouth coach on a three-year deal after departed Fulham in June.
+Parker was immediately appointed as Bournemouth coach on a three-year deal after he departed Fulham in June.

-The former England midfielder said he is looking forward to working with Danjuma at the Vitality Stadium but he admitted the winger might not be at the club by the end of the summer transfer window if the right offer comes in.
+The former England midfielder said he is looking forward to working with Danjuma at the Vitality Stadium following his recovery from a foot injury.

 "Danjuma is back training.
 He's come back from the slight issue he's had with his foot," Parker continued.